dragoljubm/nextjs-ecommerce-poc/README.md

 | 1000       |        12.1 _s_ |
 | 10000      |         1 _min_ |

-# SSR, SSG, ISR, CSR
+# SSR, CSR, SSG, ISR,

 Brief layman's explanations of terms:

-- SSR (Server side rendering) - The server gets the data and renders the requested page upon each request.
+- [SSR (Server side rendering)](https://nextjs.org/docs/basic-features/pages#server-side-rendering) - The server gets the data and renders the requested page upon each request.
-- CSR (Client side rendering) - The client downloads barebone HTML and the resources (e.g. JS bundles, other data) needed to build the page in their own browser
+- [CSR (Client side rendering)](https://nextjs.org/docs/basic-features/data-fetching/client-side) - The client downloads barebone HTML and the resources (e.g. JS bundles, other data) needed to build the page in their own browser
-- SSG (Static site generation) - Data is fetched once during build time and pages are built using it, served to the user as fully finished pages.
+- [SSG (Static site generation)](https://nextjs.org/docs/basic-features/pages#static-generation) - Data is fetched once during build time and pages are built using it, served to the user as fully finished pages.
 Updating pages built with only with SSG requires a full rebuild of the site.
-- ISR (Incremental static re-generation) - A complement to SSG, allowing SSG pages to be somewhat "dynamic" by providing revalidation intervals for them or by revalidating them on-demand.
+- [ISR (Incremental static regeneration)](https://nextjs.org/docs/basic-features/data-fetching/incremental-static-regeneration) - A complement to SSG, allowing SSG pages to be somewhat "dynamic" by providing revalidation intervals for them or by revalidating them on-demand.

 Each of these approaches provides benefits as well as cons therefore there is no way to pick a clear winner.
 Rather, we could use some metrics to help us decide which approach is best for each use case.